 +e-mail: ehanna@lincoln.ac.uk

 Abstract.
 Antarctic and Greenland Ice Sheet variability occurs on various timescales and is important for projections of sea-level rise; however, significant uncertainties remain concerning ice-sheet mass changes during and beyond the rest of this century.
 In this review we explore the degree to which short-term fluctuations and extreme glaciological events over the last three decades reflect the ice sheets’ longer-term evolution and response to ongoing climate change.
-Short-term (decadal or shorter) variations in atmospheric or oceanic conditions can trigger self-reinforcing amplifying feedbacks that ultimately increase ice-sheet sensitivity to climate change.
-Variability in ocean- and atmosphere-induced melting has the potential to trigger ice thinning, retreat or collapse of ice shelves, grounding-line retreat and ice-flow acceleration.
+Short-term (decadal or shorter) variations in atmospheric or oceanic conditions can trigger amplifying feedbacks that ultimately increase ice-sheet sensitivity to climate change.
+Variability in ocean- and atmosphere-induced melting has the potential to trigger ice thinning, retreat and/or collapse of ice shelves, grounding-line retreat and ice-flow acceleration.
 Greatly contrasting Greenland melt anomalies since 2012, for example, highlight the role of increased interannual climate variability on extreme glaciological events and ice-sheet evolution.
 Failing to adequately account for such seasonal- to decadal-scale variability can result in biased projections of multi-decadal ice mass-loss.
-Future research priorities therefore include fully realising advances in Earth observation, climate and ocean datasets and models, and developing and implementing more sophisticated ice-sheet models that are constrained directly by observational records and can capture ice dynamical changes across a wide range of timescales.
+Future research priorities therefore include fully realising advances in Earth observation, climate and ocean datasets and models, and developing and implementing more sophisticated ice-sheet models that are constrained directly by observational records and can capture ice-dynamical changes across a wide range of timescales.

 Introduction

-The Antarctic Ice Sheet (AIS) and Greenland Ice Sheet (GrIS) have together overtaken the myriad of smaller mountain glaciers as the main cryospheric contributor1 to accelerating global mean sea-level rise, contributing 382(±42) Gt year-1 (~1.1 mm yr-1 of sea-level equivalent or almost one third of total sea-level rise) from 2002 to 2022 (Figure 1).
-Almost two-thirds of this estimated mass loss, 255(±19) Gt yr-1, was from the GrIS, which partly reflects warmer summer conditions for much of Greenland compared with Antarctica, but for both ice sheets considerable year-to-year mass variability is superimposed upon the highly significant downward trends (Figure 1).
-The main mass-loss contributions came from the West AISand the southern half of the GrIS, while the much smaller Antarctic Peninsula region underwent only relatively small mass losses and the East AIS slightly gained mass during the 21-year period (Figure 1).
+The Antarctic Ice Sheet (AIS) and Greenland Ice Sheet (GrIS) have together overtaken the mountain glaciers as the main cryospheric contributor1 to accelerating global mean sea-level rise, contributing 382(±42) Gt yr-1 (~1.1 mm yr-1) of sea-level, equivalent or almost one third of total sea-level rise) from 2002 to 2022 (Figure 1).
+Almost two-thirds of this estimated mass loss, 255(±19) Gt yr-1, was from the GrIS, which partly reflects warmer summer conditions for much of Greenland compared with Antarctica; however, for both ice sheets considerable year-to-year mass variability is superimposed upon the highly significant downward trends (Figure 1).
+The main mass-loss contributions came from the southern half of the GrIS and the low-elevation areas of the West AIS, while the much smaller Antarctic Peninsula region underwent only relatively small mass losses and the East AIS slightly gained mass during the 21-year period (Figure 1).

 The period since around 2000 has seen well-documented changes in the ice sheets2, with the dramatic breakup of several Antarctic ice shelves (for example in 1995, 2002 and 2008) and a selection of major GrIS surface melt events (for example in 2012, 2019 and 2022) perhaps being the most iconic.
-Some of these short-term events (e.g. the major GrIS melt episodes of July 2012 and July/August 2019) can easily be picked out as distinct downward blips in the GrIS mass fluctuations where relatively short-term events (a few days to a few weeks) meant that those year’s mass losses were approximately double those of surrounding years (Figure 1b).
+Some of these short-term events (e.g. the major GrIS melt episodes of July 2012 and July/August 2019) can easily be identified as distinct downward anomalies in the GrIS mass fluctuations where relatively short-term events (a few days to a few weeks) meant that those year’s mass losses were approximately double those of surrounding years (Figure 1b).
 However, it remains unclear how indicative such short-term extreme events are of longer-term change and what the relative role of system-intrinsic variability (sub-daily to decadal timescale variations in atmosphere and ocean circulation and ice dynamics) versus longer-term external forcing (especially climate change over some decades or centuries) is: in other words, the importance of ice-sheet ‘weather’ versus ‘climate’.